tlverse/tlverse-handbook/08-tmle3mopttx.md

 1. How can we extend the current approach to include exceptional laws?

-2. How can we extend the current approach to incorporate resource constraints?

-3. How can we extend the current approach to continuous interventions?
+2. How can we extend the current approach to continuous interventions?

 <!--
 ## Appendix